feldera/feldera/docs/sql/casts.md

 `NULL` when the string does not have the correct format.

 Casting a `NULL` value to any type produces a `NULL` result.

+A value of type `VARIANT` can be cast to any type and will produce a nullable result; this kind of cast will never fail at runtime.

+A value of any type can be cast to a `VARIANT` type.